Other funding options

 Most full–time students cannot claim or continue to claim benefits while they study.
 However, there are exceptions.
 For information about who can claim and how student loan income affects benefits, please visit our Benefit pages.

-Part-time study does not exclude students from claiming Social Security benefits and you can claim under the usual benefit rules.
+Part-time study does not exclude students from claiming Government benefits and you can claim under the usual benefit rules.
 The part-time Tuition Fee Loan and Disabled Students' Allowance do not count as income and do not reduce the amount of benefit payable to you.

 Funding for architecture students